Table of Contents

 If you want or need to move to Milwaukee, begin by exploring the best neighborhoods, the cost of living, and even take some time to familiarize yourself with the culture.
 What are some things to do in Milwaukee?
 Find out!
 You’ll be living here, so it’s important to take advantage of every pro and weigh every con.
 We’ve gathered some moving to Milwaukee advice and know-how to get you started.

 Located just a couple hours from Chicago, Madison, and Green Bay, this section of the Rust Belt has undergone intensive redevelopment since its inception.
 The primarily blue collar city is positioned at the southwestern shore of Lake Michigan and is considered the Freshwater Capital of the World.

 Because the city isn’t sprawled out like Los Angeles, there is an ease of transportation and traffic is rarely an issue.
-With a population of approximately 600,000, the city of Milwaukee isn’t so small that it is insignificant.
+With a population of nearly 600,000, the city of Milwaukee isn’t so small that it is insignificant.
 Consider this: Milwaukee is the largest city in Wisconsin and ranks the 31st most populous city in the US.

 Best Milwaukee Neighborhoods for Any Resident